BhushanWirulkar/PaythonCode/README.md

 Sample Programs for Paython

-There is sample program for paython.
+There are sample programs for paython.
 All are tested on paycharm